Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 Remove the Lower Fuel Line Fitting

 Before torquing off the lower fuel line fitting, have a rag on hand to capture any fuel that may leak after removal.
-I used a crow's-foot flare nut adapter tool instead of an open-end wrench to generate more leveraged torque and avoid stripping the fitting.
+I used a crow's-foot flare nut adapter tool like this one instead of an open-end wrench to generate more leveraged torque and avoid stripping the fitting.

 If the Lower Fuel Line Fitting Won't Come Off